 Want to visit multiple tropical paradises when you’re in the Philippines and wondering how to travel from Boracay to Palawan?
 We can help!

-If you need some assistance on exactly how to go from Boracay to Palawan, below I will break it down so you know exactly what to do.
+Below, I describe exactly how to go from Boracay to Palawan so you know exactly what to do.
 Whether you are looking for a Boracay to Palawan flight or taking a Boracay to Palawan ferry, this guide covers both.
 This way, you will be in paradise as quick as possible!

 I also describe the reverse journey from Palawan to Boracay.

-This map will show you how to get to Palawan or Boracay if you want to travel overland.
+This map shows you how to get to Palawan or Boracay if you want to travel overland.

 If you’re wondering how far is Boracay from Palawan, the Boracay to Palawan distance is only 190 kilometres when looking at the distance from Boracay to El Nido in Palawan.

 The approximate travel time from Boracay till Palawan is approximately 3.5 hours if you fly including transfers.
 It takes a few days to travel this overland.

 BEST OPTION: How To Get From Boracay To Palawan